wsor4035/dev.luanti.org/content/for-players/controls.md

 ### PC

+{{< notice note >}}
+[Starting from 5.12.0](https://github.com/luanti-org/luanti/pull/14964), keybindings are defined based on the scancode (i.e. location on the keyboard) instead of the keycode ("marking on the keycap") of the keys.
+The default controls shown below are based on the US layout and may be different for other layouts.
+For example, the default key for zooming is "Y" on the German layout, and the default key for moving forward is "Z" on the French layout.
+{{< /notice >}}

 The PC version of Luanti uses mouse and keyboard.
 These are the controls of the PC version:

 | Action                                               | Default control               | Changeable in-game | minetest.conf setting             | Comment                                                                                                                                                                                                                                                                                          |